North Korea fires two ballistic missiles into Sea of Japan

 North Korea has fired two ballistic missiles into the Sea of Japan, says the US and Japan – the first such test since Joe Biden became US president.

-Pyongyang is banned from testing ballistic missiles, which are considered threatening weapons, under UN Security Council resolutions.
+Pyongyang is banned from testing ballistic missiles, considered threatening weapons, under UN Security Council resolutions.

 Japan said no debris had fallen within its territorial waters.